SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

       title_text:
         css: '#title_text'
   #Add so on
-  #Also it's advantageous to split up YAML files by screen to help keep a maintainable configuration.
+  #Also it's advantageous to split up YAML files by screen to keep maintainable files
 ```
 ---